 Finally it was time to start assembly.
 I will skip (just like I did so far) the boring parts of sawing/drilling/tapping/sanding/painting things, and move on to everything being put together.
 If you have any questions about a step I’ve missed you are always welcome to contact me and I’ll be happy to help.

-As you’d expect I had to measure it again after finally assembly to make sure everything was connected.
+As you’d expect I had to measure it again after final assembly to make sure everything was connected.
 I’ve used this opportunity to check the output power before the onset of clipping with both channels loaded by a 8ohm resistors.
 The amplifier hit just over 60W per channel before clipping can be observed.

 I have initially opted for a Zobel network for improved stability only on the speakers outputs.
 However, I’ve quickly came across oscillations when the AKG K1000 headphones were connected to the front output connector.
 Therefore I’ve revised my previous decision and added one to the headphones output as well.

 This amplifier build was completed well over a year ago, and its still being used in my workbench.
 I use it both with headphones and driving my Proac bookshelf speakers, and it does a great job with both.
 The β22 really is a wonderful amplifier, and deserve all of the excellent reviews it receives.
 Its sound is very natural and well balanced.
 It is detailed yet nothing jumps out at you.
-It is probably one of the most transparent amplifiers I have have listened to, and it can drive any headphone effortlessly.
+It is probably one of the most transparent amplifiers I have ever listened to, and it can drive any headphone effortlessly.

 Finally, I had to find some place I could place this huge amplifier.
 The lack of room on my work-bench was all the motivation I needed to build a “stereo-stand” to hold the amplifier, DAC (Gustard X20Pro), and the headphones in use at each point in time.